benizi/ConscientiousProgrammer/source/_posts/2014-08-07-understanding-cloure-transducers-through-types.markdown

 #### A bit of history

 Higher-rank types are a powerful technique for expressing "hiding" of unnecessary details about types going on somewhere.
-My first recollection of the real world use of rank-2 types is from 1994 (the year I started using Haskell, although I did not actually use it in my work as a software engineer until 1995), when I was excited to read a paper by John Launchbury and Philip Wadler that solved, using a rank-2 type, a specific, important, practical problem, ["Lazy Functional State Threads"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.50.3299); twenty years later, their [ST monad](http://hackage.haskell.org/package/base-4.7.0.1/docs/Control-Monad-ST.html) is still part of the standard library!
+My first recollection of the real world use of rank-2 types is from 1994 (the year I started using Haskell, although I did not actually use it in my work as a software engineer until 1995), when I was excited to read a paper by John Launchbury and Simon Peyton Jones that solved, using a rank-2 type, a specific, important, practical problem, ["Lazy Functional State Threads"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.50.3299); twenty years later, their [ST monad](http://hackage.haskell.org/package/base-4.7.0.1/docs/Control-Monad-ST.html) is still part of the standard library!

 ### Introducing type classes